Applying to the Gillings School

 Prospective graduate students also should review The Graduate School's admissions criteria.

-- Address all issues requested in the program’s application materials.
+- Answer questions requested in the program's personal statement prompt.

 - Demonstrate that you understand what the program offers and demands.